erdos/erdos.suffix/README.md

 `(index-of suffixarray "subs")` Returns integer index of substring in suffix array or `nil` when not found.

+### erdos.str

+String and lazy sequence manipulation.

+`(prefixes xs)` Creates a sequence of all prefixes of xs.

+`(suffixes xs)` Creates a seq of all sufixes.

+`(subseqs xs)` Creates seq of all subsequences.
+That is a list of all prefixes of all suffixes.

 ## Resources

  - Generalized Suffix Tree implementation in java [1](https://github.com/abahgat/suffixtree) and [2](https://gist.github.com/bicepjai/3355993)